YugAjmera/ALFA/README.md

 ENB - GPIO Pin 21

 ### Installation
-1. Load the Raspbian OS into your Raspberry Pi.
+1. Flash the Raspbian OS into your Raspberry Pi.

 2. Installing WiringPi library.
 WiringPi is a GPIO access library written in C for the Raspberry Pi.
 ```